blocknotes/rails_admin_extended_fields/README.md

 #### load fields css classes from model

-It can be useful to add specific classes to some fields using Single Table Inheritance models.
+It can be useful to add specific classes to some fields using Single Table Inheritance models:

-- Add to a model:

 ```ruby
 class Block < ApplicationRecord